raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 curl -f -X POST --data '(1 2 3 4 5)' http://localhost:3000/calculate # -> 720
 ```

-Unlike before, we see that the product of the values in the list is returned.
+Unlike before, we see that the product of numbers in the list is returned.

 ## Summary